- Arts and Design»

-A Quantity of Pet Hair (How much depends on the size of the Urn you wish to make.
+A Quantity of Pet Hair (How much will depend on the size of the urn you wish to make.
 I would err on the side of having too much rather than too little.

 A household item which has a shape which you like and around which the project can be shaped. ( After 2 attempts I finally chose a Yoghurt Maker as my final choice)

-Alpaca Wool (Raw or Processed) I used raw unwashed Alpaca fibres)
+Alpaca wool (raw or processed) I used raw unwashed Alpaca) fiber

 Liquid Soap (I used Lavender Bubble Bath Foam) This was to make the fur smell better.
-I can say that the final project once complete has a faint smell of Lavender and it is very clean.
+The smell of wet dog was apparent throughout this project.
+I can say that the final project when complete had a faint whiff of Lavender and the wool was very clean.

 Make a Test Swatch with the Pet Hair